-Despite the widespread use of IRR and NPV by the PSCFs, it is noted that there is considerable ambiguity in setting the discounting rate in Tanzania, as organisations continue to use the bank's interest rate before tax, as the discount rate.
+Despite the widespread use of IRR and NPV by the PSCF, it is noted that there is considerable ambiguity in setting the discounting rate in Tanzania, as organisations continue to use the bank's interest rate before tax, as the discount rate.
 This contributes to the lack of a common ontology among the professionals and relevant stakeholders during capital budgeting on the appropriate discount rate.

-6.0 DISCUSSION OF FINDINGS
+DISCUSSION OF FINDINGS

-The centrality of global capital budgeting practices in facilitating optimal investment-related decision-making across public and private sector organisations, continues to resonate within the realms of business, management, and accounting studies.
-Scholars like Batra and Verma (2007) and Sospeter et al. (2021) posit that projects initiated based on heuristics and without recourse to proper analysis using appropriate CBTs and Risk Mitigation strategies, are likely to fail or underperform.
-Owing to the increasing rate of failed, underperforming, and abandoned projects in developing countries (Damoah et al., 2021; Damoah and Kumi, 2018), an investigation into the implementation of CBPs in arriving at investment decisions in these contexts has become imperative.
+The centrality of global capital budgeting practices in facilitating optimal investmentrelated decision-making across public and private sector organisations, continues to resonate within the realms of business, management and accounting studies.
+Scholars like Batra and Verma (2007) and Sospeter, Rwelamila and Constantine (2021) posit that projects initiated based on heuristics and without recourse to proper analysis using appropriate CBTs and risk mitigation strategies, are likely to fail or underperform.
+Owing to the increasing rate of failed, underperforming and abandoned projects in developing countries (Damoah et al., 2021; Damoah and Kumi, 2018), an investigation into the implementation of CBPs in arriving at investment decisions in these contexts has become imperative.